-Kapaun boys swimming heads to State after first league title in school history
+Kapaun boys swimming heads to state after first league title in school history

 WICHITA, Kan.
 (KSNW) – The Kapaun boys swimming team is no stranger to competing in the state meet, but this will be the first time they do it coming off winning a City League title.
 The Crusaders captured their first league title in school history.

-Several seniors on the team made it a goal when they were freshman to win a league championship before they graduated.
-They accomplished that this season, and ended a streak of 13 consecutive years that East High won the league.
+Several seniors on the team made it a goal when they were freshmen to win a league championship before they graduated.
+They accomplished that this season and ended a streak of 13 consecutive years that East High won the league.

 This season, the Crusaders set three school records and had 20 best times to go with their league title.

-“Every time you walk in there [East High School] and see those numbers and you walk into Kapaun and you’ll see nothing on our City League board and it gives you that motivation,” said Kapaun senior Austin Schmidt.
+“Every time you walk in there [East High School] and see those numbers and you walk into Kapaun and you’ll see nothing on our City League board and it gives you that motivation,” said Austin Schmid, Kapaun senior.

 For more information on the KSHSAA State Swim and Dive Meet, click here.